Product Management Short Course

 Can I work full-time while enrolled in this product management course?

 Yes!
-All of our part-time courses are designed for busy professionals with full-time work commitments.
+All of our Short Courses are designed for busy professionals with full-time work commitments.
 Depending on your location, classes meet twice per week in the evenings, or all day on Saturday.
 If you’re able to dedicate a full week to learning, we also have a full-time, accelerated 1-week option.
 You may opt to take this course in-person at one of our 30+ campuses or online via our Remote classroom setup.

 You will be expected to spend time working on homework and projects outside of class hours each week, but the workload is designed to be manageable with a full-time job.